“The Latina in me is an ember that blazes forever.” – Sonia Sotomayor, Associate Justice of the Supreme Court of the United States

 Then, one day we met and fell in love and had two beautiful baby girls.
 It has not been lost on me (or us) that our girls are blends of Latino immigrants and deep American roots.
 We understand that we are our daughters’ first teachers when it comes to their vibrant cultures, but it can be a challenge.
 It’s sometimes difficult to embrace one culture without feeling as if we are neglecting one of the others.

 In our home, we are of Mexican, Bolivian and American (caucasian) decent.
 In our home, we predominately speak English, but if you upset me just enough I will sling Spanish words right at you.
 In our home, we say good night with echoes of te amo and besos.
-In our home, we are raising Latina daughters and beginning today, we start our month long celebration of Hispanic Heritage Month.
+In our home, we are raising Latina daughters and this month, we celebrate Hispanic Heritage Month.

 We feel so fortunate that we are able to have ties to the greater St. Louis Hispanic/Latino community through events and organizations that strive to share our vibrant cultures with others.
 When we first moved to St. Louis from South Carolina, I felt so alone, but since joining a few different groups and attending different events, I’ve come to find friends and kind strangers who share my culture or a passion and love for it.